flexbox/classroom/README.md

 ## Getting Started

+1. Find your buddy and choose a color for your team!
-1. Add your name in `data/students.yml`
+1. Add your name in `data/students.json`
 2. Open a new pull-request

+## Build your own classroom

+The template is based on [codeless with middleman](https://github.com/flexbox/codeless)